defra-design/aqie-design-history/app/posts/private-beta/sprint1.md

 ![Image showing the measurement stations table](../../images/sprint-one/measurement-stations.png "")

 We included the 3 nearest measuring stations to the citizen's search point.
-We did this, as the closest may not be the most relevant station for the user to be aware of (if, for example, it is based at an industrial site, whereas the user may be searching a residential address which may not be affected by the higher readings from the industrial site).
+We did this as the closest may not be the most relevant station for the user to be aware of (for example, if the nearest station is based at an industrial site but the user is searching a residential address, the residential address may not be affected by the higher readings from the industrial site).
 Currently, for the prototype, these are fixed, hypothetical stations and not dynamic to any searched location.

 ### Station page

 ![Page showing the current pollutant measurements at a station](../../images/sprint-one/measuring-station.png "")

 Each station is linked from the air quality location page.
-The station page includes a decription of the type of pollutant and then provides the current measurement for that pollutant.
+The station includes a description and the current measurement of each pollutant that is measured at that particular station.

 ## Pollutants